 - Balance: It’s insufficient to simply state that a bow has tip-favored balance or frog-favored balance.
 With the exactness of carbon fiber engineering, the balance of a violin bow can be manipulated endlessly to create the ideal balance for players of all realms.
 The spectrum of balance opens up new possibilities for your dynamic playing.

 - Stiffness: Carbon fiber can be crafted to create nearly any level of stiffness in a bow, making it the ideal choice for any player’s preference.

 - Action: No two musicians are alike, and you should be able to feel the connection with your violin strings as much or as little as you prefer.
 Unlike wood, carbon fiber can be tweaked to perfection to create beautiful tonality and consistent sensations for the musician.

-Carbon fiber offers far more control over the outcome of bow making.
+Compared to wood, carbon fiber offers far more control over the outcome of violin bow making.
 Combined with CodaBow’s years of expertise in both the science and craft of bow making, carbon fiber violin bows are the modern answer to age-old, timeless pedagogical standards.
-Wherever you are on your path to mastery, CodaBow’s award-winning collection has a carbon fiber bow that’s been engineered just for you.
+Wherever you are on your path to mastery, CodaBow’s award-winning collection has a carbon fiber bow that’s been engineered for your needs.

-Damage and Repair Differences in Carbon Fiber Versus Wood
+Damage and Repair Differences in Carbon Fiber vs. Wood Violin Bows

 Humidity and Environmental Temperature Can Affect a Wood Bow